6 Key Components of a Light Fixture: Definitions & Functions

 Always turn off the power at the circuit breaker before working with any wiring.
 Use a voltage tester to confirm the power is off.
 Incorrect connections can cause sparks, fires, or electric shock.

-3 wiring colour of a light fixture
+3 wiring colour of a light fixture3 wiring colour of a light fixture

 6. Socket